 We have assembled an experienced and cohesive management and support team, with core competencies in general management, clinical development, regulatory affairs and corporate development.
-We have eight full-time employees as of the date of this report.
+We have 13 employees as of the date of this report, all of which are full-time.
 We believe that our relations with our employees are good, and we have no history of work stoppages.